‘Picnic At Hanging Rock’ Season 2: Is This Even A Thing Yet?

 While there is no official news yet from the network that developed Picnic at Hanging Rock, as the Express points out, if the viewership numbers are large enough, it could pave the way for a second series, which would take the characters beyond what occurred within the pages of Joan Lindsay’s book.

-Bustle has also reached out to the BBC in relation to whether Picnic at Hanging Rock will return for a second season but the network has not yet responded.
+Bustle has also reached out to the BBC in relation to whether Picnic at Hanging Rock will return for a second season, but the network has not yet responded.
 So, it seems fans of the Australian series will just have to wait for an official announcement sometime in the future.